 Zhipu AI GLM Coding Plan Review (2026): Z.ai's Budget GLM-4.7 API for Developers

-Zhipu AI GLM Coding Plan (Z.ai) is a budget-friendly AI coding assistant powered by GLM-4.7.
+Zhipu AI GLM Coding Plan (Z.ai) is a budget-friendly API subscription for accessing GLM-4.7 in your existing coding tools.

-• Drawback: Requires API setup in third-party tools; occasional throttling during peak demand.
+• Drawback: Requires API configuration in third-party tools like Cursor or Continue.dev; occasional throttling during peak demand.

-The AI coding assistant market has a new contender that is turning heads—not because of flashy features, but because of its price tag.
+There is a new player in the AI coding space that is catching attention—not for flashy features, but for its price-to-performance ratio.
 GLM Coding Plan, Zhipu AI's subscription service built around the GLM-4.7 model, starts at just $3 per month.
-That is roughly the cost of a fancy coffee, and it buys you access to a model that scores 73.8% on SWE-bench and 85.2% on HumanEval.
-Those numbers put it in striking distance of tools that cost five to ten times more.
+That modest sum buys you API access to a model that scores 73.8% on SWE-bench and 85.2% on HumanEval—numbers that rival far more expensive options.

 What is Zhipu AI's GLM Coding Plan?

-The service launched as part of Zhipu AI's broader push to monetize their GLM model family.
-The company, based in Beijing, has been quietly building one of China's most capable large language models.
-GLM-4.7, the flagship model powering the Coding Plan, represents their latest iteration with particular strengths in reasoning and code understanding.
+Zhipu AI, based in Beijing, has been building one of China's most capable large language model families.
+GLM-4.7, the flagship model powering the Coding Plan, represents their latest iteration with particular strengths in reasoning, code understanding, and multilingual support (especially Chinese and English).

 Zhipu AI GLM Coding Plan Pricing